 Drive for Uber or Lyft.
 Deliver for Amazon.
 (A friend’s daughter told me delivering for Amazon is way better than driving for Uber or Lyft because she doesn’t have to deal with passengers, who sometimes creep her out.)

 Spend Money to Make Extra Money

 27. Open a Credit Card

 Warning: Only buy on credit what you can pay off when the bill comes.
 That said, if you have large purchases like furniture or home repairs, check around for credit cards that offer you a cash bonus or points.
 Trade those points for something you want like motel rooms or airfare.

 There are also store cards that offer a refund, like the Target Red Card which gives me 5% back on every purchase.
 I also have an airline card that lets me take a bag for free and gives me double miles when I use it to buy my airline tickets.

 I’ve noticed that often when you buy a $100 in gift cards, you will often get an extra $20 gift card.
 This seems to be most common at Christmas time, so watch for specials during the holidays.
 It is most common at restaurants, but I have seen it even at the grocery store–and who couldn’t use $20 in free groceries?

 There are several money-saving apps you can use to save a few dollars here and there.
 Every dollar counts.
+Try Ibotta you can earn cash back by using Ibota with this referral link, you get a $10 credit to start.
 My favorite is the Target app, which is like getting extra coupons.
 My sister’s favorite is Groupon.
 What is your favorite money-saving app?